 We offer high-quality vegan alternatives to milk (oat and soy) without any surcharge.

-For our food offer we mostly refrain from using meat or animal products.
+Our food menu usually does not contain any meat or animal products.
 We always (while supplies last) offer vegetarian and vegan food items.

 The beverages we sell, apart from beverages with milk, are usually vegan.